hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - Adds to Gollub's arguments above.
 - John D. Anderson, Jr.:  Ludwig Prandtl's boundary layer.
 Dec.
 2005, pp. 42-48.
   - Superb retrospective by an eminent historian of aerodynamics.
+- Diogo Bolster, Robert E. Hershberger, and Russell J.  Donnelly:  Dynamic similarity, the dimensionless science.
+Sept.
+2011, pp. 42-47.
+  - Dimensional analysis is a workhorse of fluid mechanical reasoning.
 - Jerry Gollub:  Discrete and continuum descriptions of matter.
 Jan.
 2003, pp. 10-11.
   - Discusses granular flows and particle-laden flows, problems that require a combination of discrete and continuous modeling.
 - M. James Lighthill:  Fluid dynamics as a branch of physics.
 Feb.
 1962, pp. 17-20.